joshwadd/End2end_Driving_Keras/README.md

 #### Telemetry

-Telemetry and control data of the human driving data is recorded at each time step via feature vector with each component representing
+Telemetry and control data of the human driving data is recorded at each time step

-Steering angle
+Steering angle , throttle, break and speed

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDExMjczODcsLTEwNDgwODE0OV19
+eyJoaXN0b3J5IjpbLTE3NTEwNDk4OSwtMTA0ODA4MTQ5XX0=
 -->